 If you prefer to keep your distance from the sea, you can always head inland to hike around the many trails that crisscross the island.
 Or, you could even rent a kayak or standup paddleboard and explore the calm waters yourself.

-When you’re ready to relax and unwind, there are several beaches scattered throughout the island where you can find white sand and clear blue waters.
+When you’re ready to relax and unwind snorkeling in st thomas, there are several beaches scattered throughout the island where you can find white sand and clear blue waters.
 If you want to make the most out of your trip, consider staying at one of the luxury resorts found along the western side of the island.
 These include some of the world’s most exclusive hotels such

 St Thomas Snorkeling Conditions